Data Science and AI for Good: A Fireside Chat with Columbia University Professors

 Garud Iyengar:

 Absolutely.
-I’m really excited about this center.
-The visit to Infosys with regards to the center has really opened my eyes to what this company can do—and is doing.
+I'm really excited about this center and the visit to Infosys with regards to the center has really opened my eyes to what this company can do.
+And is doing.
+We came in as one kind of vision, but it has, I am walking away thinking about many, many more things that we could be doing at that center.

-- Agentic AI — understanding how an ecosystem of agents would evolve.
+The three main areas that mean for us, that we’re we are thinking about right now is agentic AI, all aspects of it.
+Understanding how an ecosystem of agents evolve.
 Think about a world where Infosys puts out some agents, SAP puts out some agents, Adobe puts out some agents, and they all work together for your application.
 How would you provide security for it?
-How would you prevent adversarial attacks?
+How would you make sure that there are no adversarial attacks?
 What kind of back-end infrastructure is needed?
 What kind of controls, guardrails?
+So that’s a big topic that we are interested in investigating together with Infosys researchers.

 Ramachandran S:

 That sounds very exciting, professor.
 It shows how interdisciplinary AI is.
 Thank you so much for your time and for a very interesting conversation.
+That brings us to the conclusion of this session.